OpenMEAP/openshift-openmeap-quickstart/README.md

-Deploy OpenMEAP on Tomcat 7 (JBoss EWS 2.0) using OpenShift
+OpenMEAP on Tomcat 7 (JBoss EWS 2.0) using OpenShift
 ============================

 This git repository helps you get up and running quickly w/ an OpenMEAP installation on Tomcat 7 (JBoss EWS 2.0) using OpenShift.